Az-Ghalistan/Alistan/happiness.md

 In Plato's Symposium, a similar idea is introduced by Diotima of Mantinea, a greek philosopher
 > There is a certain age at which human nature is desirous of procreation-procreation [...]; for conception and generation are an immortal principle in the mortal creature.

 Before trying to reach happiness and satisfaction, men should start fixing an ideal for themselves.
-Something bigger than themselves, that they are truly eager to achieve.
+Something bigger, that they are truly eager to achieve.

 However, such an ideal can become a cause for deception.
 For instance, it is generally a bad idea to hold wealth and power as your ultimate goal, because the scale keeps upscaling : you might never find yourself satisfied of what you have, because you have based your life on the pursuit of something which is totally immediate.

 Allah says in At-Takathur (102:1-2)
 > Competition for more gains diverts you from Allah, until you end up in your graves.

 Instead, Allah (glory to Him) offers us the non-exhausting, rational ideal of reaching his mercy in both the dunya and the hereafter.